Shaka Smart: Texas

 In 2015, Smart became the head coach of the University of Texas men's basketball team.
-In his first season at Texas, he led the Longhorns to a 20-13 record and received the sixth seed in the NCAA tournament, which the Houston Chronicle described as having "surpassed all realistic expectations."
+In his first season at Texas, he led the Longhorns to a 20–13 record and received the sixth seed in the NCAA tournament, which the Houston Chronicle described as having "surpassed all realistic expectations."
 That offseason, Smart received a contract extension which would keep him at Texas through the 2022–23 season.

-In May 2017, Smart received a commitment from Mohamed Bamba, the second ranked overall player in the 2017 recruiting class, to play at Texas.
+In May 2017, Smart received a commitment from Mohamed Bamba, the second-ranked overall player in the 2017 recruiting class, to play at Texas.
 He also received commitments from Gerald Liddell, Brock Cunningham, Jaxson Hayes, and Kamaka Hepa in what was the eighth-ranked recruiting class in the country.
-Smart led the 2017–18 Longhorns to a 19-15 record.
+Smart led the 2017–18 Longhorns to a 19–15 record.
 The team lost in the first round of the 2018 NCAA Division I men's basketball tournament to the University of Nevada in overtime.

-In the 2018–2019 season, Smart led Texas to a 21-16 record and a National Invitation Tournament championship, the school's first since 1978.
+In the 2018–19 season, Smart led Texas to a 21–16 record and a National Invitation Tournament championship, the school's first since 1978.

-Smart ended a three-season absence from the NCAA tournament in 2021 when he led the Longhorns to a 19-8 record and a Big 12 conference championship.
+Smart ended a three-season absence from the NCAA tournament in 2021 when he led the Longhorns to a 19–8 record and a Big 12 conference championship.
 The Longhorns were given the No. 3 seed in the NCAA tournament and were defeated by Abilene Christian University in the first round, after which San Antonio Express-News reporter Nick Moyle questioned Smart's job security.
 At the time, Smart had two years left on his coaching contract and could be bought out for $7.1 million.
 Smart left Texas in March 2021.

 Marquette

-Marquette University hired Smart to replace Steve Wojciechowski as the Golden Eagles head coach in March 2021.
-He is the first Black head coach in program history.
-Smart led the Golden Eagles to 19-13 record the following season, where they lost in the first round of the NCAA tournament to the University of North Carolina.
+Marquette University hired Smart to replace Steve Wojciechowski as the Golden Eagles' head coach in March 2021.
+Smart led the Golden Eagles to 19–13 record the following season, where they lost in the first round of the NCAA tournament to the University of North Carolina.
 In his second season in Milwaukee, Smart led the Golden Eagles to a Big East regular season crown and a tournament championship, despite being chosen in preseason polls to finish ninth in the conference.

+At the close of the 2022–23 season, Smart won the Henry Iba Award as the national coach of the year.